Coronavirus Employees' Help

 - Employers can pay you £6/week extra, free of tax.
 Yet right now, with many firms struggling, asking may be bad timing, so...

 Sounds complicated?
 Don't worry, there's full info on how to claim in Martin's Working from home due to coronavirus?
-Claim tax back on extra costs blog.
+Claim tax back on extra costs blog – or if you're ready to claim, then you can do so via the Gov.uk website.More than TWO MILLION people have successfully claimed this tax relief since Martin first blogged about it back in October 2020.

 Sadly, many have been laid off as a result of the ongoing coronavirus crisis.
-Unfortunately, it is likely to be difficult for many to find alternative employment while the shutdown conditions are still on.
+Unfortunately, it is likely to be difficult for many to find alternative employment, and this situation will likely get worse now that furlough has ended.

 If you are (or may be) made redundant, it's vital to know your rights and to get a survival plan in place.
 This could include sorting your finances and making a debt audit, and making sure you're receiving all the help you're entitled to.